OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 and IPv4 connections; an IPv6 network still needs router advertisements to provide a routable address.

+The PVE container notes use the same general presentation as Community Scripts: the Inkplate application icon and title, direct links to the GitHub repository, documentation, published container package and issue tracker, followed by the pinned image reference and digest for provenance.
+The visual assets are loaded from this repository; deployment does not depend on them being available.

 The advanced flow additionally prompts for CTID, hostname, bridge, cores, memory, and disk sizes.
 Every value can also be provided on the command line;
 run `./bin/deploy_proxmox_oci --help` for the complete list.
 Repeatable installs